libbyeak/andhacks25/README.md

 - `NOTION_TOKEN`: the API token for the Notion integration.
 This will look like "ntn-" followed by an insanely long hexadecimal number.
 - `NOTION_DATABASE_ID`: The ID of the Notion DB from which to fetch events.
 This will just be an insanely long hexadecimal number.

+#### Notes on the Notion integration:

+- Blank fields in a Notion database will display as "TBA"

+- If you change the spreadsheet's column names/types in Notion, you will need to update the schema in notion.ts.
+See that file for details of how to do that.

+## The Backend: particulars of Firebase

+Reach out to me at +1 (571) 547-9515 to be added to the &hacks XI Firebase project.